qwang6/retirement-sim-backend/README.md

 The simulation models a retirement strategy where an individual with a $1M stock portfolio plans to live by borrowing on margin against it, rather than selling shares for income.
 The model runs thousands of scenarios over a 10-year period to assess the viability of this approach.

 Each simulation month includes several key financial events:
-- **Portfolio Growth:** The portfolio's value changes based on a randomized monthly return generated from user-defined average return and standard deviation.
+- **Portfolio Growth:** The portfolio's value changes based on a randomized monthly return.
+The model can generate these returns using a **Normal**, **Student's t**, or **Laplace** distribution to better simulate real-world market behavior.
 - **Dividend Payouts:** Every quarter, dividends are paid out and used to reduce the margin loan balance.
 - **Expense Funding:** Monthly living expenses are covered first by any passive income, with the remainder funded by increasing the margin loan.
-- **Margin Interest:** Interest accrues monthly on the margin loan balance based on a randomized annual rate.
+- **Margin Interest:** Interest accrues monthly on the margin loan balance based on a randomized annual rate, which can also be modeled using one of the three statistical distributions.
 - **Risk Management:** If the margin loan exceeds a specified percentage of the portfolio's value, a forced sale of assets occurs to bring the loan back to the limit.

 At the end of each year, the model executes a tax strategy involving: